 Mainstream investors will mostly invest in businesses with well-developed and widely used legal structures/forms.
 They want investments to be in legally registered entities with known governance parameters.
 Over the last few years there has been a flurry of legal activity around company formation targeted at locking-in mission for profit-with-purpose businesses.
 This note highlights progress in the G8 countries from a report published first published in 2014 and then updated in 2016 by Orrick Herrington and Sutcliffe LLP, UnLtd, and Thomson Reuters Foundation

-It is exciting to be a profit and purpose minded entrepreneur in any of Canada, France, Italy, UK
+It is exciting to be a profit and purpose minded entrepreneur in any of Canada, France, Italy, UK and US, where PPB legal forms have been enacted and adopted relatively well.

 A Canadian entrepreneur can register a PPB in British Columbia and have operations across the country under the Community Contribution Company (“C3”) Act of 2012.
 In 2015, British Columbia strengthened market opportunities and the role of C3s in the economy by introducing Social Impact Purchasing Guidelines providing for the inclusion of social values in solicitation (request for proposal) documents for goods and services.

 Italy is making progress.
 In 2015, the government enacted regulations governing “innovative start-up with a social purpose” which are granted tax incentives including an individual tax credit of 25% of the amount invested and a corporate tax credit of 27% of the amount invested.
 In 2016, the Italian government introduced the Benefit Corporation framework.
-In addition to benefits under the tax code
+In addition to benefits under the tax code failure to pursue impact goals as committed to can result in sanctions again the B-Corp entity.

 In the UK the authorities have, via the Social Investment Tax Relief Act, provided for a 30% tax relief for investments in qualifying social enterprises and additional tax exemptions on capital gains from qualifying social investments.